-All types of cells are bounded by a thin membrane which is known as the plasma membrane.
-It is also known as the cell membrane, cytoplasmic membrane or plasmalemma.
-It is a living ultra-thin, elastic porous selectively permeable membrane that separates the cell content from the external environment.
+All types of cells are bounded by a thin, porous selectively permeable membrane which is known as the plasma membrane, cell membrane, plasmalemma or cytoplasmic membrane.
+It distinct the content of cell from the outside environment.

-The term cell membrane was first coined by C. Nageli and C. Cramer in 1855 while the term plasmalemma has been given by J.Q.
-Plowe in 1931.
+Carl Nägeli and Carl Cramer first discovered the term cell membrane in 1855 while Janet Quentin Plowe given the term plasmalemma in 1931.
 According to some Scientists, cell membrane originated from the endoplasmic reticulum.
-Some hold that the cell membrane is formed by the modification of the outer surface of the cytoplasm.
 Plasma membrane lies between the cell wall and cytoplasm in the bacteria and plant cells and it is the outer limiting membrane of most animal cells.

 Structure of Plasma Membrane

-The plasma membrane or cell membrane is porous, thin and invisible.
-Sometimes the membrane may be distinguished because it is either folded to form brush border or sac-like structure which is called pinocytic vacuoles.
-When it is examined under an electron microscope, brush border looks finger-like processes, called microvilli.
+The plasma membrane is invisible and sometimes it contains brush border or sac-like structure, known as pinocytic vacuoles.
+If you observe it under an electron microscope, finger-like brush borders are available.
+They are known as microvilli.
 In between two adjacent cells, the plasma membranes become thicker in certain regions.
 From these areas, many fine filaments are seen, known as tonofilaments radiate towards the interior of the cell.
 Such thickened areas of the plasma membrane are known as desmosomes.

 Also read: Cell Wall: Structure and Functions